JerrolKrause/mello-angular-starter/README.md

 # change directory to our repo
 cd angular-seed-complete

-# install the repo with npm
+# install the repo with yarn
+yarn

+# If you don't have yarn installed, install it via npm first (lol)
-npm install
+npm install --global yarn

 # use Hot Module Replacement
 npm run server:dev:hmr